Power, Agility, & Group Exercise (PAGE) Certificate

 PAGE Certificate with a Minor in Exercise Science or Coaching

 Students who also have an interest in Exercise Science or Coaching may complete either minor within the Exercise Science Department.
 Each minor requires an additional 15 credits across 5 courses.
 Students must earn a grade of C or higher in all courses to complete the minor successfully.

-For more information about the Exercise Minor, please click here.
+Get more information about the Exercise Science Minor.

 - Exercise Science Home